Keurig Says Prime? 5 Causes and Easy Fixes

 8. Fill your reservoir completely and run the machine with plain water to fully rinse it.

-If your Keurig still says prime, we’ve got two more fixes to try.
+If your Keurig says “prime,” here are two more easy fixes to try.

 Fix 3: Clean the Needle